 Data analytics and AI are increasingly used in financial markets.
 This technology includes machine learning, AI and other advanced analytical methods, models and systems.
 It can be deployed for a range of use cases – from robotic process automation and natural language processing to computer vision and deep learning.

 We want consumers to benefit from digital innovation, and competition.
 This includes data-based and algorithmic innovation.

 Consumers need to have the confidence that they are getting fair access, price and quality, and that firms act in their best interest.
-Where decisions are taken by financial services firms using data-based or algorithmic methods, we need to make sure those decisions are transparent, fair and secure, and that the data is used ethically.
-We also need to understand the impact firms’ decisions can have on different consumer groups, such as the most vulnerable.
+Where decisions are taken by financial services firms using data-based or algorithmic methods, we need to make sure those decisions are safe and responsible, and that the data is used ethically.
+We also need to understand the impact firms’ decisions can have on different consumer groups, including consumers with vulnerable characteristics.

 The opportunities for innovation also apply to the way we regulate and engage externally, and we will continue work in this area to understand how these advances in technology may be used for our regulatory purposes.